-Besides, you can manually set up a stake or cage into your tomato planter for a better harvest.
+Besides, you can manually set up a stake or cage in your tomato planter for a better harvest.

-But this type of planters is not suitable for small spaces, balcony, rooftop garden, or a place with load capacity problem.
+But this type of planter is not suitable for small spaces, balconies, rooftop gardens, or a place with load capacity problems.

 The porosity of a planter has both positive and negative effects.
 This ensures proper air circulation in the soil and a good drainage system.